-(2) Each county or contiguous group of counties will be assigned by 16 the Department of Health and Human Services to a child advocacy center.
-17 The purpose of a child advocacy center is to provide a child-focused 18 location for conducting forensic interviews and medical evaluations for 19 20 alleged child victims of abuse and neglect and for coordinating a 21 multidisciplinary team response that supports the physical, emotional, 22 and psychological needs of children who are alleged victims of abuse or 23 neglect.
-Each child advocacy center shall meet accreditation criteria set 24 forth by the National Children's Alliance.
-Nothing in this section shall prevent a child from receiving treatment or other services at a child 25 26 advocacy center which has received or is in the process of receiving 27 accreditation.

-(3) Each county attorney or the county attorney representing a contiguous group of counties is responsible for convening the child abuse and neglect investigation team and ensuring that protocols are established and implemented.
+(2) Each county or contiguous group of counties will be assigned by the Department of Health and Human Services to a child advocacy center.
+The purpose of a child advocacy center is to provide a child-focused location for conducting forensic interviews and medical evaluations for alleged child victims of abuse and neglect and for coordinating a multidisciplinary team response that supports the physical, emotional, and psychological needs of children who are alleged victims of abuse or neglect.
+Each child advocacy center shall meet accreditation criteria set forth by the National Children's Alliance Nothing in this section shall prevent a child from receiving Alliance.
+Nothing in this section shall prevent a child from receiving treatment or other services at a child advocacy center which has received or is in the process of receiving accreditation. - (3) Each county attorney or the county attorney representing a contiguous group of counties is responsible for convening the child abuse and neglect investigation team and ensuring that protocols are established and implemented.
 A representative of the child advocacy center assigned to the team shall assist the county attorney in facilitating case review, developing and updating protocols, and arranging training opportunities for the team.
 Each team must have protocols which, at a minimum, shall include procedures for: